cebarbosa/paintbox/docs/index.rst

 Contribute
 ----------
 **Paintbox** is a open-source project, and contributions to improve/ extend its capabilities are welcome.
-Please visit the project's `github page <github .com/cebarbosa/paintbox>`_.
+Please visit the project's `github page <https://github.com/cebarbosa/paintbox>`_.

 Tutorials
 ---------